nastiatatl/dodgethecreeps/README.md

 All features listed below were not part of the original tutorial linked above:

 1. **Coin spawning**: player can collect coins that spawn randomly every 3 seconds.
+Special **big coins** have a 10% chance to spawn instead of normal coins.
+Big coins are worth 5 regular coins but disappear after 5 seconds.
 2. **Coin counter**: keeps count of how many coins were collected by player.

 ## License